EFS-OpenSource/superb-data-kraken-accessmanager/contributing/git-commit-guidelines.md

 6. Wrap the (optional) body at 72 characters
 7. Use the (optional) body to explain what and why vs. how

-If the title alone is self-explanatory (like "Correct typo in init.cpp"), a single title line is sufficient.
+If the title alone is self-explanatory (like "Correct typo in CONTRIBUTING.md"), a single title line is sufficient.
 Do not make any username `@` mentions.

 This structure provides the possibility to automatically generate changelogs.